1992 Zangon Kataf crises: May 1992 crisis

 According to news sources, the Atyap village heads then threatened to recapture the land forcefully taken by the emir Yero in 1922 and given to the Hausas.
 In response to this threat, the Hausa population began to uproot recently planted crops on Atyap land.
 Several Atyap individuals were attacked and killed on their farms.
 The Izala Islamic Group, a Hausa and Fulani group, requested assistance from the Sultan of Sokoto, Ibrahim Dasuki, for the completion of a jihad against the Atyap.
 Reports of police failing to arrest and prosecute those implicated in the February incidents began to circulate.

-The issues of the uprooting of crops on Atyap farmlands and the killing of Atyap people on their farms began the second crisis, which lasted from May 15 to 16, 1992.
+The issues of the uprooting of crops on Atyap farmlands and the killing of Atyap people on their farms began the second crisis, which lasted from 15 to 16 May 1992.
 When rumors of events within Zangon Kataf reached Kaduna, Zaria, Ikara and other regions within the state where Hausa populations remained persecuted, rampaging Hausa and Fulani youths began killing many Christians from all ethnic groups in retaliation.